 - Digitalise and develop cataloguing of intangible and tangible cultural heritage for protection purposes and in order to increase public accessibility;

-- Support archaeological fieldwork linked to cultural heritage and encourage the application of new technologies of research;
+- Support archaeological fieldwork linked to cultural heritage and encourage the application of new technologies for research;

-- Promote the Georgian cultural heritage as the heritage of all mankind through different mechanisms (international periodicals, webpages, UNESCO nominations, etc.);
+- Promote Georgian cultural heritage as the heritage of all mankind through different mechanisms;

 - Ensure that the conservation of cultural heritage follows an integrated conservation approach and that urban, spatial and regional development plans take into consideration the protection of buildings, architectural ensembles, cultural heritage protection zones and landscapes of cultural value;

-- Protect intangible cultural heritage, facilitate revitalisation and practising of endangered forms of intangible cultural (oral traditions and expressions, traditional craftsmanship, performing arts, social practices, knowledge, etc.) heritage and raise public’s awareness about it;
+- Protect intangible cultural heritage, facilitate revitalization and practicing of endangered forms of intangible cultural heritage and raise public awareness;

 - Protect and develop endangered languages, especially the Abkhazian language, as a part of Georgian identity and intangible cultural heritage.